pyfb78/competitive-coding-setup/Setup.md

 This will create a directory called autoload that contains all of the things you need for vim-plug.
 Now, I do not like to use a seperate directory for my vim setup, but I used this command when I was first setting up my neovim.
 I found all of this out in this blog; https://www.chrisatmachine.com/Neovim/01-vim-plug/.
 Check it out, it is pretty good.
 If you want to download your plugins in another file, follow the directions in the blog.

 Now, you have all of the neccassary requirements to set up your config file.
+Go to your init.vim file by using the command;
+`nvim init.vim`

+This basically opens your config file in neovim.
+Now, copy the code from the init.vim file in this github project.
+Paste it into your init.vim file.
+Note: to paste from outside sources in neovim, you have to right click and then click on paste for it to paste properly.

+Now click the escape key and type `:PlugInstall`.
+This will download all of the plugins for you.
+Then type `:wq` to save and leave the file.
+If you want to change things like the colorscheme, I will create a new youtube video on how to do that.
+I will also create another file with directions on how to navigate and use neovim.